hetznercloud/cli/docs/reference/manual/hcloud_load-balancer_update-service.md

-      --http-certificates strings                IDs or names of Certificates which should be attached to this Load Balancer --http-cookie-lifetime duration            Sticky Sessions: Lifetime of the cookie --http-cookie-name string                  Sticky Sessions: Cookie Name which will be set --http-redirect-http                       Enable or disable redirect all traffic on port 80 to port 443 --http-sticky-sessions                     Enable or disable (with --http-sticky-sessions=false) Sticky Sessions --listen-port int                          The listen port of the service that you want to update (required) --protocol string                          The protocol to use for load balancing traffic --proxy-protocol                           Enable or disable (with --proxy-protocol=false) Proxy Protocol
+      --http-certificates strings                IDs or names of Certificates which should be attached to this Load Balancer --http-cookie-lifetime duration            Sticky Sessions: Lifetime of the cookie --http-cookie-name string                  Sticky Sessions: Cookie Name which will be set --http-redirect-http                       Enable or disable redirect all traffic on port 80 to port 443 (true, false) --http-sticky-sessions                     Enable or disable (with --http-sticky-sessions=false) Sticky Sessions (true, false)
+      --listen-port int                          The listen port of the service that you want to update (required) --protocol string                          The protocol to use for load balancing traffic --proxy-protocol                           Enable or disable (with --proxy-protocol=false) Proxy Protocol (true, false)
 ```

 ### Options inherited from parent commands